Most resumes don’t fail because they’re “not ATS-friendly.” They fail because they’re unclear, generic, or poorly structured.

 Do fonts and colors affect ATS?

-Fonts matter for readability (stick to standard ones, such as Rubik or Lato).
+Fonts matter for readability (stick to standard, widely supported ones, such as Arial, Calibri, or Helvetica).
 Colors have minimal impact if used sparingly.

 An ATS-friendly resume is simply a clear, structured, results-driven resume.